-An official withdrawal must be documented in writing.
+An official withdrawal is a withdrawal that is documented in writing.
 An official withdrawal is considered to have occurred on the earlier of a) the date that the student provides to The School official notification of his or her intent to withdraw or b) the date that the student begins the withdrawal process.
+A student who has not attended class for 14 consecutive calendar days will be considered to have withdraw as of the student's last recorded date of attendance and will be subject to the refund policy.
 Students who must withdraw from The School are requested to notify the office of the Academic Dean/Director of Education by telephone, in person, or in writing, to provide official notification of their intent to withdraw.
 Students will be asked to provide the official date of withdrawal and the reason for withdrawal in writing at the time of official notification.
-When the student begins the process of withdrawal, the student or the office of the Academic Dean/Director of Education will complete the necessary form(s).
+When the student begins the process of withdrawal, the student or the office of the Academic Dean/Director (s).